-If you sit at a desk for hours at work or have ever felt neck or back pain after a long day the Mayo Clinic has a number of tips to make your workday less painful and more pleasurable:
+If you sit at a desk for hours at work or have ever felt neck or back pain after a long day the Mayo Clinic has a number of tips for personal safety at work to make your day less painful and more pleasurable:

 - Make sure that your chair is adjusted properly so that your feet rest firmly on the floor